 Devaki Temple

 An important shrine in the Krishna temple of Bet Dwarka is the one dedicated to his birth mother.
-It is right opposite to the main Krishna temple as it is believed Lord Krishna liked to open his eyes and see his mother in the morning.
+It is right opposite the main Krishna temple as it is believed Lord Krishna liked to open his eyes and see his mother in the morning.

 Amba Mata Temple